-5.2 Trade-Related Aspects of Intellectual Property Rights
+B. Trade-Related Aspects of Intellectual Property Rights

 The types of intellectual property covered by the Agreement includes: copyright and related rights; trademarks; industrial designs and layout design of integrated circuits; and patents.
 The TRIPS Agreement has three main features: standards, enforcement and dispute settlement.
-In relation to standards, the Agreement sets these by requiring that the most recent versions of the substantive obligations of the main conventions of the WIPO, the Paris Convention for the Protection of Industrial Property (Paris Convention) and the Berne Convention for the Protection of Literary and Artistic Works (Berne Convention), be complied with.
+In relation to standards, the Agreement sets these by requiring compliance with the most recent versions of the substantive obligations of the main conventions of the WIPO, the Paris Convention for the Protection of Industrial Property (Paris Convention) and the Berne Convention for the Protection of Literary and Artistic Works (Berne Convention).
 In terms of enforcement, the Agreement lays down generally applicable rules of all intellectual property rights enforcement procedures.
 It also broadly outlines the available procedures for rights holders to effectively enforce their rights.
-Under disputes arising within the terms of TRIPS Agreement and obligations, all WTO members are subject to the WTO's dispute settlement procedures.
+Under disputes arising within the terms of the TRIPS

+Agreement and obligations, all WTO members are subject to the WTO's dispute settlement procedures.
 For the first time, the Agreement set out minimum standards of protection which all members to the TRIPS accord adopted.
 The Agreement also laid out provisions for the domestic enforcement of intellectual property rights covered by the accord.
 In turn, disputes arising under the Agreement are to be settled by the WTO's dispute settlement procedures.

-In relation to copyright, TRIPS Agreement went further than the Berne Convention which provided generally basic standards for copyright protection, by improving the levels of protection under the latest act under the Convention, the Paris Act of 1971.
-The TRIPS Agreement therefore clarifies and adds certain elements to the Berne Convention (1971).
+In relation to copyright, the TRIPS Agreement went further than the Berne Convention, which provided generally basic standards for copyright protection, by improving the levels of protection under the latest act under the Convention - the Paris Act of 1971.
+The TRIPS Agreement therefore clarifies and adds certain elements to the Berne Convention.
 Thus, it confirmed that computer programmes are protected under copyright as well as to those provisions of the Berne Convention applying to literary works (Article 10.1).
 Moreover, it noted that the programmes form, whether it is source or object code, does not affect the level of protection afforded to it.
 It also confirmed that the general term of protection of 50 years applies to computer programmes (more specifically, the term shall be no less than 50 years from the end of the calendar year of authorized publication, or, failing such authorized publication within 50 years from the making of the work, 50 years from the end of the calendar year of making).

 Article 7 of the TRIPS Agreement is worth noting here.
 This article holds that the protection and enforcement of intellectual property rights should contribute to the promotion of technological innovation and to the transfer and dissemination of technology.
 This should be to the mutual advantage of producers and users of technological knowledge and in a manner conducive to social and economic welfare and to a balance of rights and obligations.
 Further changes to TRIPS are currently under review in the World Trade Organization (WTO) that include discussions on filling in gaps in intellectual property protection not covered by the existing TRIPS and on measures which will take into account issues raised by new technological and other developments.
-Clearly, many developing countries are not going to meet the original deadlines that were laid out under the TRIPS Agreement-they evidently require more time.
+Clearly, many developing countries are not going to meet the original deadlines that were laid out under the TRIPS Agreement.
 The original transitional period was too short and developing countries simply did not have enough time to comply with the commitments.
-Many developing countries feel that TRIPS is not in their favour and have deep concerns that the wider economic and social issues that were in the original Agreement.
-Moreover, if the protection of intellectual property is taken too far, it may limit creativity and free competition within markets (Quéau, 2000, Correa, 2000).
+Many developing countries feel that TRIPS is not in their favour.
 When extending intellectual property rights, consideration should be given to other (fundamental) rights, such as access to information, freedom of expression and the acknowledgement of social justice (Quéau, 2000).

-5.3 Strategies to Protect Intellectual Property in Computer Services
+C. Strategies to Protect Intellectual Property in Computer Services